Skip to main content

 Good Cookin’ From the Heart of Virginia features recipes from JLL members in the 1980s, some of whom worked for the legendary hostess and culinary expert Katie Mundy.
 A discriminating JLL tasting committee tested the recipes and selected the cookbook finalists, each introduced with an enticing tip.
 For show-stopper “Shrimp Louisiana,” which originated in Mundy’s cookbook, the introduction reads: “Double or triple this recipe—it’s always the hit of the party!”

 The JLL’s cookbook profits support the organization’s charitable programs, which include Amazement Square, Kids Haven, and the Adult Care Center.
-In the November, 2019 Thanksgiving edition of Southern Living, editor Sid Evans lauds JLL cook-volunteers for making a difference: “Over 140,000 Junior League members are volunteering in their communities, working to solve problems of poverty, hunger and addiction as described in this review of Cocaine Rehab Centre, among other issues that challenge society.”
+In the November, 2019 Thanksgiving edition of Southern Living, editor Sid Evans lauds JLL cook-volunteers for making a difference: “Over 140,000 Junior League members are volunteering in their communities, working to solve problems of poverty, hunger and addiction, among other issues that challenge society.”

 Mundy’s Fashions in Foods culminated her 39-year hospitality career at her storied tea room and restaurant, The Columns, which opened in 1940.
 Fresh and refined Southern cuisine was her niche: Mundy reminisces in her introduction that she bought local hens and country hams for 15 cents and 25 cents per pound, respectively.
 She writes, “I remember offering a meal of Chicken A La King in Patty Shell, Stuffed Tomato Salad, Limas, Homemade Rolls, Beverage, and Ice Cream for the exorbitant sum of 50 cents!”